Rockefeller – Controlling the Game

-The Pharos Foundation (Stiftelsen Pharos) is a non-partisan NGO, research institute, publisher, and think tank.
-It was founded in Sweden 2016 by Jacob Nordangård.
+The Pharos Foundation (Stiftelsen Pharos) is a non-partisan NGO, research institute, publisher, and think tank, founded in Sweden 2016 by Jacob Nordangård.

 The aim of the Pharos Foundation is to highlight threats to democracy, freedom of thought, and humanity itself, by